If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

-I suppose the obvious answer to this question is that Pursuit wanted to create a unique adrenaline rush for people of all abilities/cash in on tourists.
+I suppose the non-cynical answer to this question is that Pursuit wanted to create a unique adrenaline rush for people of all abilities…

 It struck us that someone, somewhere had had the bright idea to build a glass floored skywalk as yet another way of conning tourists out of their hard-earned money.
 The fact that you can get the same/better view for free one minute down the road just adds insult to injury.

 What does the Columbia Icefield Skywalk actually claim to offer?

 2020 update: Since we first wrote this piece, a lot of the wording on the website has been tightened up.
-I appreciate this, as it was previously very misleading for potential customers.
+I applaud this, as it was previously very misleading for potential customers.

 There’s no longer any talk of seeing “the most stunning mountain” or “glacial vistas”, which was previously on the website, although it’s still very implicit that you’ll be getting epic glacier views.
 Don’t be fooled, the website very clearly specifies that you’ll be getting a “birds eye view of the Sunwapta Valley”.
 Nothing more.

 You’ll also notice that telephoto lenses are used to take many of the website photos, making the visible parts of the glacier seem far closer than they actually are in real life.
 (See the photos above for the realistic view you’ll get).

-Is the Icefield Skywalk actually worth it then?
+Is the Icefield Skywalk actually worth it for the price?

-I will say that kids in particular will really enjoy this experience, and they’ll probably learn a great deal while they’re here.
+I will say that kids in particular will really enjoy this experience, and they’ll probably learn a few interesting facts too while they’re here.
 On the other end of the spectrum, we literally visited with Louise’s 90 year old grandma.. who remained hilariously stoic, as ever.
 So it really is suitable for all ages and abilities.

-HOWEVER…… with all that being said, don’t be duped into thinking that you need to pay $36 for the best view of the Athabasca glacier.
-I guarantee there are better views that you can get for free .
+ANYWAY…… with all that being said, don’t be duped into thinking that you need to pay $36 for the best view of the Athabasca glacier.
+Like I mentioned, I guarantee there are better views that you can get for free .